TheLastSultan/InstaCraam/README.md

 ### Likes and Comments

-Photos on the main feed and modal views have actions to like/dislike and add/remove comments.
+Photos on the main feed and modal views have actions allowing the current user to like/dislike content and add/remove their own comments.

 ![modal image](docs/images/modal.png)